conorbr/breen_blog/_posts/2021-01-14-link-shortener-part-2.markdown

 Just beautiful.
 Now we have a list of all of the endpoints available to us.
 Not that they do anything mind you, but patience is a virtue.

-One I don't have, here's the links controller
+...A virtue I don't have, here's the links controller

 ~~~ ruby
 class LinksController < ApplicationController